-Financial liabilities at fair value through profit or loss are included in the net assets statement on a fair value basis as at the reporting date.
-Other Financial Liabilities, not at fair value through profit and loss, are included in the net assets statement at amortised cost, measured using the effective interest rate method, at reporting date.
-A financial liability is recognised in the net assets statement on the date the fund becomes party to the liability.
+The fund recognises financial liabilities at fair value as at the reporting date.
+A financial liability is recognised in the Net Assets Statement on the date the fund becomes party to the liability.
 From this date any gains or losses arising from changes in the fair value or amortised cost of the liability are recognised by the fund.